visionof2030-pixel/ExamAI/README.md

             "current-score-modal-title": "Current Score",
             "questions-modal-title": "Questions List",
             "close-questions-text": "Close List",
-            "analysis-status-text": "AI will analyze the file and generate questions", "image-analysis-status-text": "AI will analyze the image and generate questions", "language-label": "Choose Quiz Language",
+            "analysis-status-text": "AI will analyze the file and generate content", "image-analysis-status-text": "AI will analyze the image and generate content", "summary-analysis-status-text": "AI will analyze the file and create summary", "flashcards-analysis-status-text": "AI will analyze the file and create flashcards", "language-label": "Choose Content Language",
             "arabic-language-name": "Arabic",
-            "arabic-language-desc": "Questions in Arabic",
+            "arabic-language-desc": "Content in Arabic",
             "english-language-name": "English",
-            "english-language-desc": "Questions in English",
+            "english-language-desc": "Content in English",
             "instant-review-title": "Instant Review for All Options",
             "instant-review-trigger": "Click here to show instant review for all options", "pdf-details-title": "Specify Content Details",